rreusser/html-inject-meta/README.md

 Add metadata tags to a stream of html so that it looks pretty when you share it.
 See: [indexhtmlify#5](https://github.com/dominictarr/indexhtmlify/issues/5).

+***NB: My only use-case for this module is for building my own static pages.
+I've tried to reasonably escape entities so that scrapers handle the meta tags well.
+Escaping via the [entities](https://www.npmjs.com/package/entities) module is too strong so that entities show up in the scraped data.
+Instead I've escaped `&amp;`, `&quot;`, `&lt;` and `&gt;`.
+That should provide basic sanitization, but you should exercise caution if passing end-user data through to a publicly distributed page.
+I'm not willing to assert that malicious injection is absolutely impossible.
+Please don't hesitate to file an issue or PR with any issues or concerns.***

 ## Installation

 ```